 The cost of Bield's housing properties after depreciation is £130m.
 These have been funded principally through a combination of Housing Association Grant and other grants, private finance and internal resources.
 The market value of Bield's housing properties is substantially higher than the net book value and is sufficient to meet all asset value related loan covenants.

 Reserves

-Bield holds three principal reserves: a revaluation reserve, a restricted reserve and a revenue reserve.
+Bield holds two principal reserves: a restricted reserve and a revenue reserve.